-This equipment complies with Part 68 of the FCC Rules.
-Located on this equipment is a label that contains, among other information, the FCC registration number and the ringer equivalence number (REN) for this equipment.
-If requested, this information must be provided to the telephone company.
+This equipment complies with part 68 of the FCC rules.
+On the FCC label affixed to this equipment is the FCC Registration Number and Ringer Equivalence Number (REN) for this equipment.
+If requested, provide this information to your telephone company.

-The REN is used to determine the maximum number of devices that may be connected to your telephone line.
-In most areas, the sum of all device RENs should not exceed five (5.0).
+The REN is used to calculate the maximum number of devices your telephone line will support with ringing service.
+In most areas the sum of all device RENs should not exceed 5.0.
+Contact your local telephone company to determine the maximum REN for your calling area.

-If this equipment causes harm to the telephone network, the telephone company may temporarily disconnect your service.
+If your telephone equipment causes harm to the telephone network, your telephone company may temporarily disconnect your service.
 If possible, you will be notified in advance.
 When advance notice is not practical, you will be notified as soon as possible.
 You will also be advised of your right to file a complaint with the FCC.

 Your telephone company may make changes in its facilities, equipment, operations, or procedures that could affect the proper operation of your equipment.
 You will be given advanced notice in order to maintain uninterrupted service.

-If you experience trouble with this equipment, please contact the company that installed the equipment for service and repair information.
-The telephone company may ask you to disconnect this equipment from the network until the problem has been corrected or you are sure that the equipment is not malfunctioning.
+The telephone company may ask you to disconnect this equipment from the network until the problem has been corrected or until you are sure that the equipment is not malfunctioning.
 This equipment may not be used on coin service provided by the telephone company.
 Connection to party lines is subject to state tariffs.